Regalias/lodestar/README.md

 The index performs best when there are generally distinct prefixes in the indexes.
 The library is designed for in-memory search on static or infrequently changing datasets.

-Internally, it uses an immutable radix tree (provided by [hashicorp/go-immutable-radix](http://github.com/hashicorp/go-immutable-radix)) to store and lookup indexes.
+Internally, it uses an immutable radix tree (provided by [hashicorp/go-immutable-radix](http://github.com/hashicorp/go-immutable-radix)) to store and lookup indexes for efficient prefix searching.

-Values are indexed by first passing through a tokenizer, which returns a set of unique strings to build an inverted index.
+Values are indexed by first passing through a tokenizer, which returns a set of unique strings to build the inverted index.

 The default tokenizer will generate the following case insensitive indexes, using `the quick_brown-fox (jumps)` as the example value:
 - Prefix variations of all word boundaries, split by whitespace and underscores